DuqueDeTuring/books2explore/readme.md

 - Learning to See Creatively: Design, Color & Composition in Photography (Updated Edition)	Learning to See Creatively: Design, Color & Composition in Photography (Updated Edition) by Bryan Peterson (Paperback)
 - Leibniz: A Very Short Introduction (Very Short Introductions)	Leibniz: A Very Short Introduction (Very Short Introductions) by Maria Rosa Antognazza (Kindle Edition)
 - Leica m the Advanced School of Photography	Leica m the Advanced School of Photography by Gunter Osterloh (Hardcover) |
+- Legacy of Violence: A History of the British Empire.
+Caroline Elkins
 - Lessons from a Dark Time and Other Essays by Adam Hochschild
 - Letters to My Palestinian Neighbor: Yossi Klein Halevi: 9780062844910
 - Leviathan (Penguin Classics) by Thomas Hobbes